-If you are wondering about why there are so many blue pallets, the answer is that CHEP paints its pallets blue.
+If you are wondering why there are so many blue pallets, the answer is that CHEP paints its pallets blue.
 CHEP uses blue as a pallet color coding aid as well as a marketing advantage.
 The blue color makes pallet identification easier.
 It helps facilitate inventory audits in customer warehouses, for example, or in spotting its pallets from a distance at processing plants or distribution centers.
 The distinctive blue color also stands out, and hence, has been a marketing advantage for the company.

 How Does CHEP Work?

 The CHEP pallet system works through a rental or hire model.
 Pallet rental, a service pioneered and now dominated by CHEP, offers many attractive benefits to pallet users.
 Because of CHEP’s extensive network, it can often reissue pallets in the region from which they are recovered, thus helping to avoid the expense and negative environmental impact of repositioning them great distances, as might be required in a long-distance “point to point” pallet retrieval system, where pallets would be shipped from the point of unloading back to the original shipper, even if at a considerable distance, versus another shipper nearby also utilizing the CHEP program.

 Benefits to the Shipper

 - Order pallets only as needed, avoiding the necessity to carry extra pallets during slow periods

 - Easier to budget, less susceptiple to lumber pricing volatility

 - Consistently high-quality pallets